Bodywork

 How is it connected to Ayurveda?

 Marma is part of the bigger Ayurvedic system, which to me is described as the science of life and longevity.
-Two main things determine how long we live, the health of the nervous system and the health of the microbiome.
-These are the two things we often inherit faulty systems from the people before us.
-So Ayurveda is our ability to rehab those relationships through our conscious awareness of our relationship to nature.
-So if we have a healthy nervous system and we're present, then we can adapt and our body can detoxify and process life as it needs to.
+Two main things determine how long we live: the health of the nervous system and the health of the microbiome.
+We often inherit faulty systems from the people before us.
+So Ayurveda is our ability to rehab those relationships through our conscious awareness to nature.
+If we have a healthy nervous system and we're present, then we can adapt and our body can detoxify and process life as it needs to.
 But if our nervous system gets trapped in a fight or flight state, or epigenetically we get passed down systemic trauma, then we can’t detox anything and that can cause disease and impact our longevity.

 What lineage of Marma are you practicing?